Aspects of symmetry and topology in the charge density wave phase of 1T-TiSe2: Hamiltonian

-\emph{Hamiltonian.}---The normal state band structure of TiSe$_2$ obtained within the density functional theory (DFT) framework using the generalized gradient approximation (GGA) without spin-orbit coupling (SOC) is shown in Fig. \ref{fig:bands}(a).
-There are three states at $\Gamma$ and a single state at $L$ that cross the Fermi level.
-Based on the symmetry analysis, the states at $\Gamma$ belong to two-fold $E_{g}$ and a singly-fold $A_{2u}$ representations whereas the state at $L$ corresponds to $A_g$ representation.
-The mean-field $k\cdot p$ Hamiltonian for the CDW is expressed as
+The normal state band structure of TiSe$_2$ using the generalized gradient approximation (GGA) without spin-orbit coupling (SOC) is shown in Fig. \ref{fig:bands}(a).
+There are three bands crossing the Fermi level at $\Gamma$ and one band crossing at $L$.
+The states at $\Gamma$ consist of the two-fold $E_{g}$ and one-fold $A_{2u}$ representations whereas the state at $L$ belongs to the $A_g$ representation.
+The mean field $k\cdot p$ Hamiltonian for the CDW can be expressed as

 where the basis $\psi _{\mathbf{k}}^{\dagger }=(\psi _{\Gamma \mathbf{k} }^{\dagger },~\psi _{L\mathbf{k}}^{\dagger },\psi _{A\mathbf{k}}^{\dagger },~\psi _{M\mathbf{k}}^{\dagger })$ is taken and